Comment on page

 Once you have chosen your SDK, see the documentation for installing the 2mee SDK above

 A secret key is generated on the exchange which should be given to your developer.
-Your developer must add this to the SDK for that specific app which then allows the app to have access to the exchange.
+Your developer must add this to the SDK for that specific app which then allows the app to have access to the exchange project.

-The client ID and Secret key will differ for every app meaning this is specific to each company and also each app for each company.
+The client ID and Secret key will differ for every project meaning this is specific to each company and also each app for each company.

 Here is a run through of how to gather your Exchange keys & ID's from the 2mee platform